gongahkia/mino/README.md

 # `Mino`

-A minimal 3D voxel modeling *(visualization and animation)* tool with real-time rendering and a modular, scriptable API.
+A minimal Voxel Modeling, Visualization and Animation tool with real-time rendering and a scriptable API.

 ## Stack